-- 9.4.1.Team Rankings: The teams will be ranked at the end of each round based on the following criteria in the order listed: - Win/loss record - Schedule strength - Total number of ballots - Total number of points spread between a team and their opponents - Total number of points accumulated by the team - 9.4.2.Team Matching: The teams will be matched randomly in the first round of competition, with the exceptions that at the State Tournament, - Teams that won their regional tournaments will not be matched against each other; and - Two teams from the same region will not be paired against each other. - After the first round, teams will be ranked based on their win/loss record, schedule strength, total ballots, total point differential and total points, in that order. - At regional tournaments, the highest ranked team will be matched against the second highest ranked team, the third highest ranked team will be matched against the fourth highest ranked team, and so on. - At the State Tournament, in order to increase the chances of the best two teams meeting for the first time in the Championship Round, teams will be grouped by their win/loss records, and the highest ranked team in each group will be matched against the lowest ranked team in that same group, the second highest ranked team in the group will be matched with the second lowest ranked team in the group, and so on.
+- teams from the same school, unless such a match-up cannot be reasonably avoided; - at the State Tournament, teams that won their regional tournaments; and - at the State Tournament, teams from the same region.

+9.4.2.2.
+Subsequent Rounds: After the first round, teams will be ranked based on their win/loss record, schedule strength, total ballots, total point differential and total points, in that order.

+- At regional tournaments, the highest ranked team should initially be matched against the second highest ranked team, the third highest ranked team against the fourth highest ranked team, and so on. - At the State Tournament, in order to increase the chances of the best two teams meeting for the first time in the Championship Round, teams will be grouped by their win/loss records, and the highest ranked team in each group should initially be matched against the lowest ranked team in that same group, the second highest ranked team in the group against the second lowest ranked team in the group, and so on.